lzambrano-ec/Ikarus-Media/README.md

 ### General Info
 ***
-This is the code for the website ikarus-media.com This is a website with a  one page design.
-Therefore this website has all his content in only one page divided in sections.
-For have a stylish and fun site we have added some libraries in javscript in order to produce some efects like
+This is the code for the ikarus-media.com website with a one page layout.
+Therefore this website has all its content on the front page divided into sections.
+To have a stylish and fun site we have added some javascript libraries in order to produce some visual effects and interactivity with the user.
 ### Logo Ikarus Media
 ![Image text](https://www.ikarus-media.com/images/logo-loader128.gif)
 ## Libraries